originphp/html/README.md

 ```
 The main difference is headings, tables, code etc are not formatted.
 The HTML is cleaned up, line breaks are added, and lists are converted.
 If a list has a sublist then indentation will be added.

-> For security reasons text will be escaped first, if you don't want this behavior then pass the options array with the key escape, and set to false.

 ## Minify

 Minify cleans up the spacing, removes comments and thus minifies a HTML string.